joylin2106-oss/curiousfreak/README.md

 # curiousfreak-demo
 this is my first Git repository
+author- joylin